-If the home address changes after 30th December 2020 the new address can only be taken into account after National Offer Day on 1st March 2021.
+If the home address changes after 11.59pm on 31st December 2021 the new address can only be taken into account after National Offer Day on Tuesday 1st March 2022.

 The school will also check the child's home address at the time of admission.
 If it is different from the application address then further checks will be carried out.
 This will include consideration as to whether or not the address used to make an application was temporary and purely to secure a school place.